lydiatliu/delayedimpact/README.md

 This repository is **under construction! :D**

 ## Todos:
-- Check that the eg dp mitigated dict results match up with what was printed
-- Update rest of nb code for reflecting the dict results methods
-- In results sheet, include up or down arrow to show whether we want large or small values
 - Make nb suitable for running all (if possible?) algorithms
 - Get results for all
 - Try AUC(?) and gradient boosted trees from scikit learn to compare to agarwal's reduction alg paper